AndySECP/scikid-learn/README.md

 ![Architecture](https://user-images.githubusercontent.com/38164557/61997417-1b1be600-b056-11e9-9a18-57b306bf5aa0.JPG)

-## Clustering of questions by academic subject
+## Clustering of questions by academic subjects

 Leveraging dimensionality reduction technique, we can get some insights into the different hierarchies of subjects present in our database